nickbabcock/rrinlog/README.md

 ORDER  BY views DESC
 ```

-This SQL query is tailored to me and how my blog is setup, so make no mistake that the intended audience with this query is soley me :smile:
+This SQL query is tailored to me and how my blog is setup, so make no mistake that the intended audience with this query is solely me :smile:

 ### Limited Endpoints